SCP-iota/SCP-iota.github.io/_posts/2024-07-18-when-language-constructs-are-really-just-first-class-commands.md

 title: When Language Constructs Are Really Just First Class Commands
 ---

-# When Language Constructs Are Really Just First Class Commands

 In just about every programming language, there will be times you'll need to evaluate a boolean expression.
 Whether it's a condition to an `if` statement or a loop, or just to store in a variable, booleans are the defining component of digital computers.